An-n-nie/BankChurnKaggle/README.md

     * Logistic Regression:
     * K-Nearest Neighbors:
   * Parameters:
-    * All models were
+    * All models were initiually tuned with parameters that would most likely fit in with the data set.
+    *

 ### Training

-* Describe the training:
 * All of the machine learning algorthms above were imported into a notebook and fitted to the train dataset.
 Training took under 1 minute for all models because the dataset is not big and they are not conducting deep learning processes.
-  * How you trained: software and hardware

 ### Performance Comparison